jkomoros/prompt-garden/README.md

 Environment:
 - `mock` - If true, then skips logging to console and just returns it.

+#### if

+Checks the test condition and if truthy, returns the sub-seed's value of then, otherwise else.

+Required parameters:
+- `test` - The condition to test
+- `then` - The value to return if test is truthy
+- `else` - The value to return if test is falsy

 ### Known Environment Values

 The environment can contain any number of values, but some are used for specific uses by the framework.